johnreitano/agent-os/profiles/default/commands/customize-standards-for-tech-stack/customize-standards-for-tech-stack.md

 ### Step 2: Customize standards

-Where possible, replace the generalized content of the standards described in the files `standards/**/*.md` with content specific to the technologies described in `agent-os/product/tech-stack.md`.
+Where possible, customize the generalized content of the standards described in the files `agent-os/standards/**/*.md` with content specific to the technologies described in `agent-os/product/tech-stack.md`.
 This new content should be written in such a way that when subsequently used in a prompt to generate code, the code will comply with the well-known best practices for the technologies of the tech stack.
-Think ultrahard.
+Think hard about this.

 **Verification required:** Confirm customization edits were successfully applied to all relevant files before proceeding.

 ### Step 3: Refine standards

-Next update the standards (in `profiles/[descriptive-profile-name]/standards/**/*.md`) to comply with the guidelines below.
+Next update the standards (in `agent-os/standards/**/*.md`) to comply with the guidelines below.

 #### Keep standards concise